Glossary

 -

-A charity (registered or unregistered) or voluntary organisation established for purposes which may not be strictly charitable in law, but which are philanthropic or benevolent.
+An organisation that was established for purposes which may not be strictly charitable in law, but which are philanthropic or benevolent.
+This includes charities (registered or exempt), voluntary organisations and community interest companies.

 -